 Employer’s liability for the self-employed

 The self-employed are increasingly deployed these days and therefore run the risk of damage.
 Employer’s liability is also relevant for the self-employed.
 It is conditional on the activities of the self-employed being the same as the normal business activities (i.e. of permanent employees within the company).
 An employer may therefore only be held liable for those activities for which the employer already provides safety.
 The employer has a duty of care for the usual business activities.
 The rights of a self-employed person can therefore be limited when the self-employed person is deployed for other types of work.
 Hire a lawyer to avoid any surprises.
 Our lawyers have a lot of experience with companies and employers and take your interests into account.
-Contact us on +31(0) 205 210 130 or send us an e-mail and find out more about our services.« Back to business law
+Contact us on +31(0) 205 210 130 or send us an e-mail and find out more about our services.« Back to corporate law